swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 See [section above](amy_manual.html#adding-bulk-records).

-### Other tasks

-#### Merging duplicate persons or events

-If duplicate persons or event records exists, they can be merged.
-Select "Merge persons" or "Merge events" from the "More" menu.

-Choose the two Persons or Events to be merged, and click "Submit" to see merge options.
-Here you can choose to keep the value from Person/Event A, from Person/Event B, or to combine the values.

-### Searching

-#### General search
-The quickiest and easiest way to search is using the search box in the top menu bar.
-This will perform a case insensitive search of any field in AMY, including searching for partial matches.
-For example:
-*  `12-12-` will match any workshop slug containing that string (essentially any workshop on December 12 of any year.)
-* `ola tes` will match `Nikola Tesla` and `Nolan Bates`
-* `stanford` will match any one with a `stanford` email address, with `stanford` in their name, any workshops with `stanford` in the slug, the site `Stanford University` and any records with `stanford` in the notes.

 ### Instructor Training

 In addition to tracking workshops, AMY also allows us to track applications to instructor training events.
 The public facing application is [here](https://amy.software-carpentry.org/forms/request_training/).
 Applicants are given a group name if participating in a member training event.
 Open applicants will likely not have a group name.